Bose Hearing Aids: Release Date, Price, Benefits & Alternative

 - Feedback Canceling - Eliminates painful and annoying feedback when the wearable is in range of another electronic device, such as another person wearing a hearing aid.

-- Mobile Application - Bose Hear app is compatible with iOS and Android devices and allows users to fully control their hearing aid from their mobile device.
+- Mobile Application - Bose Hear app is compatible with iOS and Android devices and allows users to control their hearing aid from their mobile device fully.

-- Full Suite of Audio Controls - Controls for world volume, master volume, directionality, impulse noise control, balance, and more allow the wearer to fully customize their audio experience.
+- Full Suite of Audio Controls - Controls for world volume, master volume, directionality, impulse noise control, balance, and more allow the wearer to customize their audio experience fully.

-- Impressive Battery Life - Rechargeable lithium-ion battery provides up to ten hours of continuous use before charging is required.
+- Impressive Battery Life - Rechargeable lithium-ion battery provides up to 56 hours of continuous use before charging is required.

 - Bluetooth - Bluetooth compatible with two microphones per side, so users can also use their hearing aids to stream music, accept phone calls, and much more.